nlfiedler/shiranui/README.md

 ## An incomplete Scheme R7RS interpreter in Rust

-Eventually this will be a complete [Scheme](http://scheme-reports.org) interpreter written in the [Rust](http://rust-lang.org) programming language.
-The current target is Scheme R7RS.
-There is much work to be done, touched on briefly in the TODO section below.
+An incomplete attempt at a [Scheme](http://scheme-reports.org) interpreter written in the [Rust](http://rust-lang.org) programming language.

 ### TODO